Unbanned Bible Publications

-Apparently, out of fear for their lives, no one else noticed that scores of helpless people were dying of diseases and starvation without anyone caring exactly how many there were; how many actually died, and what really became of all the corpses, which had to result from such intentional maltreatment.
+Apparently, out of fear for their lives, no one else noticed that scores of helpless people were dying of diseases and starvation without anyone caring exactly how many there were; how many actually died, and what really became of all the corpses, which had to result from such deliberate overcrowding and maltreatment.
 The overall death rate among women, infants, children and old men in the camps was at least 34% and higher according to statistics in the other camps.
 Even if there were “only” 5,000 people detained there, that makes for at least 1,700 dead, not 704!

-Mystifyingly, the Turffontein camp was situated not far from the inner city of Johannesburg with its encroaching industrial and surrounding residential areas, right across the street from the redundant Main Reef Gold Mine in Turffontein Road.
+Mystifyingly, the Turffontein camp was situated not far from the inner city of Johannesburg with its encroaching industrial and residential areas; right across the street from the redundant Main Reef Gold Mine in Turffontein Road.
 Yet, the British had great open spaces surrounding the city where they could have erected such a huge camp — and a decent cemetery for the camp.

-The open mine was supposedly very convenient in exposing of human and other waste.
-An open gold mine is a huge, narrow hole in the ground.
-No one might ever know what else lays buried there.
+The open mine was very convenient in disposing of all types of waste.
+A gold mine is a very deep hole in the ground.
+No one might ever know what else is buried underneath that mountain of rubbish.

-This convenient redundant mine across the road form the Turffontein camp, solves the riddle why all the other concentration camps had their cemeteries next to, or at least close to the camp.
-However, the only indication that the Turffontein concentration camp ever existed, can be found at the Suideroord memorial, some five kilometers further south, where only 704 casualties were buried.
-No details about the camp is recorded there.
+This convenient redundant mine across the road form the Turffontein camp, solves the riddle why all the other concentration camps had their cemeteries next to, or at least close to the camp —except this one.
+The only indication that the Turffontein concentration camp ever existed, can be found at the Suideroord memorial.
+No mention or details of the existence of a concentration camp are recorded near the Turffontein site where the actual camp was.